souravBanerj/Comparision-of-robust-linear-regression-models-for-dealing-with-outliers/README.md

 2.In general, linear regression fits a line (in two dimensions) or a hyperplane (in three and more dimensions) that best describes the linear relationship between the features and the target value.
-The algorithm also assumes that the probability distributions of the features are well-behaved; for example, they follow the Gaussian distribution.
+The algorithm also assumes that the probability distributions of the features are well-behaved; for example, they follow the Gaussian distribution.[1]

 3.Outliers are values that are located far outside of the expected distribution.
 They cause the distributions of the features to be less well-behaved.
 As a consequence, the model can be skewed towards the outlier values, which, as we’ve already established, are far away from the central mass of observations.
 Naturally, this leads to the linear regression finding a worse and more biased fit with inferior predictive performance.

-4.It is important to remember that the outliers can be found both in the features and the target variable, and all the scenarios can worsen the performance of the model.
+4.It is important to remember that the outliers can be found both in the features and the target variable, and all the scenarios can worsen the performance of the model.[1]

 5.There are many possible approaches to dealing with outliers: removing them from the observations, treating them (for example, capping the extreme observations at a reasonable value), or using algorithms that are well-suited for dealing with such values on their own.
 This post focuses on these robust methods.